-Goals What will be differer nt/improved for scholars metric) ? (based on identified Related State and Identified Need and Metric (What needs have been identified and what metrics are used to measure progress?)
-Description of Goal Applicable Pupil Subgroups (Identify applicable subgroups (as defined in EC 52052) or indicate "all" for all pupils.)
-School(s) Affected (Indicate "all" if the goal applies to all schools in the LEA, or alternatively, all high schools, for example.)
-Annual Update: Analysi s of Progres s LCAP YEAR Year 1: 2014 - 2015 LCAP YEAR Year 2: 2015 - 2016 LCAP YEAR Year 3: 2016 - 2017 Local Priorities (Identify specific state priority.
-For districts and CDEs, all priorities in statute must be included and identified; each goal may be linked to more than one priority if appropriate.)
+Goals What will be differer nt/improved for scholars metric) ? (based on identified Related State and Identified Need and Metric (What needs have been identified and what metrics are used to measure progress?) ed Need and Metric tt needs have been d and what metrics are Description Descri Progres LCAP YEAR Year 1: 2014 - 2015 LCAP YEAR Year 2: 2015 - 2016 LCAP YEAR Year 3: 2016 - 2017 Local Priorities (Identify specific state priority.
+For districts and COEs, all priorities in statute must be included and identified; each goal may be linked to more than one priority if appropriate.)
 There is a need to continue the support of a fulltime school nurse to create an environment conducive to supporting all scholars' safety, health, and education.
 Continue the employment of a fulltime school nurse. organized and implemented.
 Continue the employment of a fulltime school nurse.
 Continue the employment of a fulltime school nurse.
 4. Pupil achievement 5.
 Pupil engagement 6.
 School climate 8.
-Pupil outcomes There is a need for ongoing professional development to support increased scholar learning.
+Pupil There is a need for ongoing professional development to support increased scholar learning.
 Metric: NWEA Assessments and CAASPP will be the new metric going forward.
 There is a need to fully support all teachers with Project GLAD (Guided Language Acquisition Design).
 GLAD will enable all teachers with 30-40 instructional strategies to connect with English Learners as well as the diverse learners that YPSA houses.
 Metric: Survey of parents, scholars, and teachers.
 Be ranked among the district's high performing schools as measured by the California Assessment of Scholar Performance and Progress (CAASPP).
 All YPSA Increased scholar engagement and increased scholar achievement.
 Metric CAASP and scholar survey.
 100% of all teachers will be GLAD trained with 60% of all teachers fully implementing 10 or more instructional strategies to engage the diverse learners.
 Increased scholar engagement and increased scholar achievement.
 Metric CAASP and scholar survey.
 100% of all teachers will be GLAD trained with 70% of all teachers fully implementing 15 or more instructional strategies to engage the diverse learners.
 Increased scholar engagement and increased scholar achievement.
 Metric CAASP and scholar survey.
-100% of all teachers will be GLAD trained with 80% of all teachers fully implementing 20 or more instructional strategies to engage the diverse learners.
-9. Local priority 9.
+100% of all teachers will be GLAD trained with 80% of all teachers fully implementing 20 or more instructional strategies to engage the diverse learners. outcomes 9.
 Local priority 2.
 Implement state standards 4.
 Pupil achievement 5.
 Pupil engagement 6.
 School climate 7.
 Core access 8.
 Pupil outcomes 9.
 Local priority 2.
 Implement state standards 4.
 Pupil achievement There is a need for all teachers to be trained in body-brain compatible education and apply the philosophies of HET in their everyday lessons: (1) Intelligence is a function of intelligence - this 100% of staff members/teachers will be trained in the HET model.
 70% of all teachers will fully understand, be able 100% of staff members/teachers will be trained in the HET model.
 80% of all teachers will fully understand, be able 100% of staff members/teachers will be trained in the HET model.
 90% of all teachers will fully understand, be able 5.
 Pupil engagement 6.
 School climate 7.
 Core access 8.
 Pupil outcomes